On Hecke and asymptotic categories for a family of complex reflection groups: Introduction

-\item Our conventions for rings and fields, generic symbol $\K$, are: subscripts mean we adjoin a certain element to the ring/field, e.g. $\Cq=\C(\qpar)$.
+\item Our conventions for rings and fields, \changedd{where we use the generic symbol $\K$}, are: \changeddd{superscripts} mean we adjoin a certain element to the ring/field, e.g. $\Cq=\C(\qpar)$.
 We write square brackets if we adjoin these elements as Laurent polynomials, e.g. $\Zv=\Z[\vpar,\vpar^{-1}]$.

-\item All $\K$-vector spaces are finite dimensional in this paper, or free of finite rank if $\K$ is a ring.
+\item All $\K$-vector spaces are finite dimensional in this paper, or free of finite rank if $\K$ is a ring and all categories are $\K$-linear.

-\item All modules that we consider are left modules, and representations of quantum enveloping algebras are always of type $1$ (in the sense of e.g. \cite[Section 1.4]{AnPoWe-representation-qalgebras}).
+\item All modules considered are left modules, and representations of quantum enveloping algebras are always of type 1 (as defined in, e.g., \cite[Section 1.4]{AnPoWe-representation-qalgebras}).

-\item We often say ``is a XYZ'' instead of ``can be equipped with the structure of an XYZ'' to not overload statements.
-For example, we say a category is modular.
+\item We often say ``is a XYZ'' instead of ``can be equipped with the structure of an XYZ'' to avoid overloading statements.
+For instance, we say a category is modular.

-\item We also often say e.g. ``there are only finitely many simple objects'' instead of ``there are only finitely many isomorphism classes of simple objects''.
+\item Similarly, we say, for example, ``there are only finitely many simple objects'' instead of ``there are only finitely many isomorphism classes of simple objects.''

 \end{enumerate}